mikemeyer186/juice-shop-master/challenges/manipulate_basket.md

 ### 1. Identify which requests are responsible for modifying the shopping cart

-While adding a new item to your own basket, you can intercept the HTTP trafic to see which requests are called (must be logged in with your own user).
+While adding a new item to your own basket, you can intercept the HTTP traffic to see which requests are called (you must be logged in with your own user).

 ```
 GET /rest/basket/<number of basket>       # returns the content of every basket
-POST /api/BasketItems/                    # adds an item to the basket with specif payload
+POST /api/BasketItems/                    # adds an item to the basket with a specific payload

 Payload of POST request:

 {
     "ProductId":<id of product>,          # id of product from product catalog
     "BasketId":<number of basket>,        # number of basket of specific user (serves as access control)
-    "quantity":<quantity of product>      # quantitiy can also be negative, but not greater than 5
+    "quantity":<quantity of product>      # quantitiy can also be negative
 }
 ```